assemble/assemble/docs/recipes/inspecting-the-context.md

 # Inspecting the context

+**What does "inspecting the context mean"?**

-Generally, "inspecting the context" means that we're looking at the object that will be used for rendering a template or templates.
+Generally, "inspecting the context" means that we're attempting to inspect the object that that is created in memory for rendering templates.

 **Where can we see the context?**

-The context object is created in-memory at render time, and to inspect it we need to see the object _as a template is being rendered_ (not before or after), which means there is really only one place to do it: inside a helper function.
+Since the context object is created in-memory at render time, to inspect it we need access to the object _as a template is actually being rendered_ (not before or after), which means there is really only one place to do it: inside a helper function.

-**Create a helper**
+## log helper

-A simple `log` helper can be used to show any object we pass to it in the console.
-Add the following to your `{{configfile}}.js`:
+A simple `log` helper can be used to show (in the console) any object we pass to it.
+For example, try adding the following to your `assemblefile.js`:

 ```js
 app.helper('log', function(context) {
   console.log(context);
 });
 ```

 Next, add the following to the template you want to inspect:

 ```handlebars
 {{log .}}
 ```

-Handlebars uses `.` as an alias for `this`.
-You can replace the `.` with any variable you want to inspect.
+_(Note that handlebars uses `.` as an alias for `this`.
+You can replace the `.` with any variable you want to inspect.)_

 **Other objects**